Laapataa Ladies: Plot

-In 2001, in the fictional Nirmal Pradesh, Deepak, a farmer, is travelling back to his village with his new bride, Phool Kumari.
-They get into a crowded passenger train along with many other newlywed couples.
-The brides all wear the same-coloured bridal attire with their faces completely covered with a ghoonghat (veil), as is the tradition.
-Deepak dozes off and wakes up in the night to realise that he has arrived at his destination.
-In the darkness and confusion from the rush to leave, he disembarks with the wrong bride and Phool is left behind on the train with the other groom, Pradeep.
+In 2001, within the fictional state of Nirmal Pradesh, a young farmer named Deepak travels back to his village with his new bride, Phool Kumari.
+They board a heavily congested overnight passenger train alongside several other newlywed couples.
+Adhering to regional tradition, all the brides wear identical red bridal attire with their faces entirely concealed by a ghoonghat (veil).
+Deepak dozes off during the journey and wakes up abruptly at night, realizing the train has reached his station.
+In the ensuing rush and darkness, he accidentally disembarks with the wrong bride, leaving Phool behind on the train with another groom, Pradeep.